 5.5 You can also change any of your contact preferences at any time (including telling us that you don’t want us to contact you for marketing purposes by telephone, or by post) by emailing email@example.com

 5.6 We will not use your personal information for marketing purposes if you have indicated that you do not wish to be contacted by us for such purposes.
 However, we may retain your details on a suppression list to help ensure that we do not continue to contact you.

 6.1 We carry out targeted fundraising activity to ensure that we are contacting you with the most appropriate communication, which is relevant and timely for you.
 To do this, we may use profiling techniques to gather general data about you and your lifestyle which you have already volunteered or made publicly available.
 To assist us with this work we may use third party companies, consultants or organisations that can show they are also compliant with relevant data protection policies and legislation.

 6.2 This activity assists us in understanding the background of the people who support us and helps us to make appropriate requests to supporters who may have the means and the desire to give more.
-You can opt out of your data being used for profiling and wealth screening techniques by contacting us at 07480 367918 or email firstname.lastname@example.org.
+You can opt out of your data being used for profiling and wealth screening techniques by emailing firstname.lastname@example.org

 6.3 Whilst the Charity will take all reasonable precautions to safeguard data or information transmissions over the internet, these transmissions cannot be guaranteed to be 100% secure.
 Any transmission of your data to the Charity through internet channels is at your own risk.

 - What information do we share and with whom?